telerik/ajax-docs/mobile-support/render-modes.md

 		}
 	}

-	//only add this property if the base control implements Lightweight rendering via the RenderMode property protected override bool SupportsLightweightRendering
+	//Add this property only if the base control implements the Lightweight rendering through the RenderMode property protected override bool SupportsLightweightRendering
 	{
 		get